Sequoia National Park California, USA Travel Guide

 No bicycle sharing programs or rentals operate within the park.
 Bring your own.

-Standard U.S. Driving laws apply.
+Standard U.S. The rules of the road apply.
 Speed limits are strictly enforced.

-Car rental is the most practical way to explore the park if you visit when the shuttle system is not operating, or if you plan to visit areas not served by the shuttle.
+Car rental is the most practical means of exploring the park if you visit when the shuttle system is not operating, or if you plan to visit areas not served by the shuttle.
 Major car rental companies operate at nearby airports like Fresno Yosemite International (FAT), Los Angeles International (LAX), and San Francisco International (SFO).

-Commercial tour operators sometimes offer guided tours from major California cities.
+Commercial tour operators occasionally provide guided tours from major California cities.
 These tours simplify logistics for visitors who prefer not to drive.

 The park strives for accessibility.
 It offers accessible parking, restrooms, and some accessible trails.
 Portions of the General Sherman Tree Trail and the Big Trees Trail are accessible.